 This is particularly so when it comes to censorship.

 Like Netflix, which often agrees to censorship demanded by national governments, it’s highly likely that Disney+ will be quite willing to censor its content in accord to local demands – Marvel Studios has been doing it for years.

-It is not clear, for example, whether Disney’s beloved Winnie the Pooh will be available in China, with the bear becoming an unlikely symbol of resistance against the CCP.
+It is not clear, for example, whether Disney’s beloved Winnie the Pooh will be available in China (should the service launch there), with the bear becoming an unlikely symbol of resistance against the CCP.
 With such a lucrative market in China, many movie studios pander to the sensitivities and demands of the CCP.